mne-tools/mne-python/doc/source/manual/matlab.rst

     save_calibrated     logical          Were the compensation data saved in calibrated form.
 If this field is false, the matrix will be decalibrated using the fields row_cals and col_cals when the compensation data are saved by the toolbox. row_cals            double(*)        Calibration factors applied to the rows of the compensation data matrix when the data were read. col_cals            double(*)        Calibration factors applied to the columns of the compensation data matrix when the data were read. data                named matrix     The compensation data matrix.
 The row_names list the names of the channels to which this compensation applies and the col_names the compensation channels.
-For more information, see Section 9.2.4
+For more information, see :ref:`BEHDDFBI`.
     ==================  ===============  ===========================================================================================================================================================================================================

 .. _BGBFHDIJ: